-This sugar-free Red Velvet Cake recipe is so yummy, topped with a decadent cream cheese frosting, pecans and raspberries.
+This Sugar-Free Red Velvet Cake recipe is so yummy, topped with a decadent cream cheese frosting, pecans and raspberries.
 With the perfect moist crumb, this low-carb version will blow you away.
-With no butter or oil, this cake gets its silky texture and heavenly flavor from healthy ingredients.
+With no butter or oil, this keto cake gets its silky texture and heavenly flavor from healthy, gluten-free ingredients.

 The BEST Sugar-Free Red Velvet Cake